Why Authenticate in API Gateway Environments

 AuthConfig will contain a single

-AuthConfig has been created, it can be used to authenticate your
+AuthConfig is created, it can be used to authenticate your

 Virtual Services (or on the lower-level

 Proxy resources).
 You can define authentication configuration your Virtual Services at three different levels: